alballinger/Facilitation-Guide-1-Images/README.md

-# Grand-Rounds-Images
+# Facilitation Guide 1 Images
-All images from slide deck saved as attached issues to create URLs for R markdown
+All images from slide deck saved in the repository to be linked in R markdown